-- A. Storm water runoff from all development sites shall be calculated using either the rational method or a soil-cover-complex methodology. - B. The design of any detention basin intended to meet the requirements of this Ordinance shall be verified by routing the design storm hydrograph through the proposed basin.
-For basins designed using the modified rational method technique, the detention volume shall, at minimum, equal the volume derived from the approximate routing process as contained in SCS Technical Release Number 55 (TR55).

-- C. All storm water detention facilities shall provide a minimum 1.0 foot freeboard above the maximum pool elevation associated with the 2- through 25-year runoff events.
-An emergency spillway shall be designed to pass the 100-year runoff event with a minimum 0.5 foot freeboard. - D. All calculations using the soil cover complex method shall use the Soil Conservation Service Type II 24-hour rainfall distribution.
-The 24-hour rainfall depths for the various return periods to be used consistent with this Ordinance are taken from the PennDOT Intensity -Duration - Frequency Field Manual (May 1986) for Region 4:
+- A. Stormwater runoff from all development sites shall be calculated using either the rational method or a soil-covercomplex methodology. - B. The design of any detention basin intended to meet the requirements of this chapter shall be verified by routing the design storm hydrograph through the proposed basin.
+For basins designed using the modified rational method technique, the detention volume shall, at minimum, equal the volume derived from the approximate routing process as contained in SCS Technical Release Number 55 (TR55). - C. All stormwater detention facilities shall provide a minimum one-and-zero-tenths-foot freeboard above the maximum pool elevation associated with the two- through twenty-five-year runoff events.
+An emergency spillway shall be designed to pass the one-hundred-year runoff event with a minimum fivetenths-foot freeboard. - D. All calculations using the soil cover complex method shall use the Soil Conservation Service Type II twenty-four-hour rainfall distribution.
+The twenty-four-hour rainfall depths for the various return periods to be used consistent with this chapter are taken from the PennDOT Intensity - Duration - Frequency Field Manual (May 1986) for Region 4:

-Return Period 24-Hour Rainfall Depth
+Return Period (years) 24-Hour Rainfall Depth (inches)

-2 year 2.88 inches
+2 2.88

-10 year 4.56 inches
+10 4.56

-25 year 5.52 inches
+25 5.52

-100 year 7.68 inches
+100 7.68

-A graphical and tabular presentation of the Type II-24 hour distribution is included in Appendix C.
+A graphical and tabular presentation of the Type II twenty-four-hour distribution is included in Appendix $C.^7$